Hours of Operation

 |Saturday||10 a.m. – 5 p.m.|

-Self-serve coat check and lockers are available near the CMA Shop.
-Note that umbrellas, backpacks, parcels, and large bags must be checked.
+Self-serve coat check and lockers are available.
+Note that backpacks, parcels, and bags larger than 14.5” x 17” x 8” must be checked.

-Complimentary strollers and wheelchairs are available on a first-come, first-served basis.
-Please visit the visitor services desk to check out a stroller or wheelchair.
+We recommend that you bring your own stroller, walker, or wheelchair if needed, but complimentary strollers, walkers, and wheelchairs are available on a first-come, first-served basis.
+They are cleaned after each use.
+Please visit the Welcome Desk to check out a stroller or wheelchair.
 If you need assistance while using a wheelchair, please bring a caregiver to help you.

-Special care is taken at all times to preserve the artwork.
+Special care is taken at all times to preserve the art on view.
 For this reason we ask that you refrain from touching or getting too close to the artwork, display cases, and platforms.

 We encourage you to take photos and share your CMA experience with friends!
 Photography is allowed in all public spaces, and in the galleries except where otherwise noted.
 Flashes, tripods, monopods, video cameras, and selfie sticks are not permitted throughout the museum.